Skip to content

 Complex Usage

-Expandable containers allow you to group multiple UI elements inside a collapsible section, making complex forms more organized and user-friendly.
+Expandable UI Elements allow you to group multiple UI elements inside a collapsible section, making complex forms more organized and user-friendly.
 An expandable UI element is composed of three main parts:

 • <ue-expandable> — The main wrapper for the entire collapsible section